jpasqua/MultiMon/README.md

 Finally, the `/dev` page also has a `Request Reboot` button.
 If you press the button you will be presented with a popup in your browser asking if you are sure.
 If you confirm, *MultiMon* will go to a "Reboot Screen" that displays a red reboot button and a green cancel button.
 The user must press and hold the reboot button for 1 second to confirm a reboot.
 Pressing cancel will resume normal operation.
 Pressing no button for 1 minute will behave as if the cancel button was pressed.

+## Adding Screens
+To add a news Screen, you need to implment a new subclass of Screen that knows how to display itself (using the [TFT\_eSPI](https://github.com/Bodmer/TFT_eSPI) library), and how to update itself on a periodic basis if the data it displays changes.
+The screen must also implement at least minimal navigation capability (i.e. a tap that takes the user to the next screen or back to the home screen).
+Look at some of the existing screens for examples.

+If you'd rather not deal with the graphics library yourself, you can create screens without code using the experimental [`FlexScreen`[(#dev-exp) mechanism described below.

+**Implementation Note**: For a fairly [convoluted set of reasons](https://github.com/Bodmer/TFT_eSPI/issues/664), *MultiMon* has a wrapper for the `TFT_eSPI::setFreeFont` function.
+Though you can call `setFreeFont` directly, it will result in the code size growing significantly.
+As a result, you should use the wrapper functions (`GUI::Font:setUsingID`).

 <a name="dev-exp"></a>
 ## Experimental Info for Developers